-It’s easy to calculate an air purifier energy cost.
-First you calculate the total wattage consumption per day e.g. 70 watts X 12 hours = 840 W. Then you convert watts to electricity measurement kilowatts e.g. 840 watts/ 1000 = 0.840 kWh.
-Continue calculating the monthly/ yearly usage by multiplying accordingly.
+It’s easy as 1 2 3.
+First you calculate the total wattage consumption per day e.g. 70 watts X 12 hours = 840 watts.
+Then you convert watts to electricity measurement e.g. 840 watts/ 1000 = 0.840 kilowatts.
+Continue calculating the monthly usage by multiplying accordingly.
 E.g. 0.840 kWh x 30 = 25.2 kWh per month.
-Finally, use your local electricity rates, multiply the figure, and voilà, there is your answer.
+Finally, use your local electricity rates, multiply the figures, and voilà, there is your answer.
 E.g. 25.2 kWh x 0.15 = $3.78 per month.
-Using that as a baseline, on average of 12 hours daily operation, you should be paying between $3-8 dollars monthly.
-Hardly causing any dent on your electricity bill.
+Using that as a baseline, you should be paying between $3-8 dollars monthly with 12 hours of daily operation.
+Hardly any dent on your electricity bill.